Exhibition

 Download The National Museum Visitor Guide

-The collection exhibition presents some 6,500 works from Norway’s largest collection of art, architecture and design – from antiquity to the present.
-Norwegian art, design and architecture are shown here in an international context.
+In The Collection, you can experience around 6,500 works from Norway's largest collection of art, architecture, and design – from ancient times to the present day.
+Norwegian art, design, and architecture are presented in an international context.

 From imperial porcelain to contemporary Norwegian fashion

-On the 2nd floor you will find still lifes from the 17th century, the earliest depictions of the Norwegian landscape, Edvard Munch’s representations of human emotional life, including The Scream.
-Hannah Ryggen’s tapestries and the woodcuts of John Savio are given generous space, while in the Fairy Tale Room you can discover the mysterious world of Theodor Kittelsen.
+On the second floor, you will find still lifes from the 1600s, the earliest depictions of Norwegian landscapes, and Edvard Munch's many representations of the human emotional experience, including The Scream.
+Hannah Ryggen's textile works and John Savio's woodcuts are given significant space, and in The fairy tale room, you can experience Theodor Kittelsen's mystical universe.

-Here you will see some of the finest works of national and international contemporary art from the museum’s collection.
-This part of the presentation includes three major installations: Per Inge Bjørlo’s Inner Room V, Ilya Kabakov’s The Garbage Man, and Blikk, a collaborative work by visual artist Irma Salo Jæger, composer Sigurd Berge, and poet Jan Erik Vold.
-An entire room is dedicated to the work of architect Sverre Fehn.
+Here, you will also see some of the museum's most important works in national and international contemporary art.
+This section of the collection includes three installations: Per Inge Bjørlo's Inner Room V, Ilya Kabakov's The Garbage Man, and the collaborative piece Gaze by visual artist Irma Salo Jæger, composer Sigurd Berge, and poet Jan Erik Vold.
+A special gallery is dedicated to the architect Sverre Fehn.

 Get in touch